stevau5/A3/README.md

-# A3 - 3D Assignmetn for Comp 376
+# A3 - 3D Assignment for Comp 376